PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 {{< feature-state for_k8s_version="v1.20" state="stable" >}}

 You can use {{< glossary_tooltip term_id="containerd" text="ContainerD" >}} 1.4.0+
-as the container runtime for Kubernetes nodes that run Windows.
+as the container runtime for PlaidCloud nodes that run Windows.

 Learn how to [install ContainerD on a Windows node](/docs/setup/production-environment/container-runtimes/#install-containerd).